 New Kensington Camera Club

-Please join us to dedicate the Pennsylvania Historic Marker and celebrate the life and times of one of America's greatest photographers, New Kensington's own PULITZER PRIZE WINNER,
+Please join us to celebrate the life and times of one of America's greatest photographers, New Kensington's own PULITZER PRIZE WINNER,

 1969 Pulitzer Prize Winner for Spot News Photography

-"An Unlikely Weapon, the Eddie Adams Story" will take place around 1:00pm
+A viewing of "An Unlikely Weapon, the Eddie Adams Story" will take place June 16th, 7:00pm at the New Kensington Arts Center

-With his signature hat, ponytail and unassuming disposition, one might not realize that photographer Eddie Adams covered 13 wars, beginning with a stint as a Marine Corps combat photographer in Korea in the early 1950s and ending in Kuwait in 1991.
+With his signature hat, ponytail and unassuming disposition, one might not realize that photographer Eddie Adams covered 13 wars, beginning with a stint as a Marine Corps combat photographer during the Korean War in the early 1950s and ending in Kuwait in 1991.

 If he’d had his way, that photo would never be released for publication again.